 Eating foods high in saturated fat or trans fat can raise your cholesterol levels.

-Cholesterol can create a substance called plaque that can build up in your arteries.
+Cholesterol can contribute to the buildup of a substance called plaque in the walls of your arteries.
 When plaque builds up in the arteries, it may be hard for blood to flow through them.

 These are some examples of foods that have saturated fat: